zenml-io/zenml/docs/book/stack_components/experiment_tracker.md

 **Base abstraction in progress!**

 We are actively working on the base abstraction for the experiment trackers, which will be available soon.
-As a result, their extension is possible at the moment.
+As a result, their extension is not possible at the moment.
 If you would like to use an experiment tracker in your stack, please check the list of already available alerters down below.
 {% endhint %}